Who can we trust? LLM-as-a-jury for Comparative Assessment: Related Work

 Evaluation for natural language generation (NLG) has historically relied on reference-based automatic metrics \citep{papineni2002bleu,lin2004rouge,banerjee2005meteor,zhang2019bertscore,zhao2019moverscore} and reference-free QA-style metrics such as QuestEval \citep{scialom2021questeval}.
 Recent advances in instruction tuning and alignment have endowed large language models (LLMs) with strong instruction-following abilities \citep{ouyang2022instructgpt,chung2022scaling}, enabling both proprietary systems \citep{gpt5,gemini} and open-weight models \citep{grattafiori2024llama3herdmodels,qwen2025technicalreport,deepseek} to generate high-quality responses across diverse tasks.
 These capabilities have motivated work that leverages LLMs as reference-free evaluators for NLG.
 Early approaches include GPTScore \citep{fu2023gptscore}, which evaluates outputs via the conditional likelihood assigned by an LLM, while subsequent work has explored prompting-based LLM-as-a-judge paradigms \citep{llmjudge1,gu2025surveyllmasajudge} that directly elicit scalar scores, rubric-based ratings, or structured critiques \citep{zheng2023judging,chiang2023largelanguagemodelsalternative,kocmi2023gptmt,liu2023geval,wang2023chatgpt}.

 To mitigate single-model biases and improve evaluation stability, multiple LLM judges, or LLM-as-a-jury, have been explored recently.
 Panel of LLM evaluators (PoLL) \citep{verga2024replacing} shows that a diverse panel of smaller judges can outperform a single large judge while reducing intra-model bias.
 The Language Model Council \citep{zhao2024lmc} has LLMs generate prompts, answer them, and then democratically evaluate one another to produce rankings on subjective tasks.
 More recent work, such as LLM Jury-on-Demand \citep{li2025juryondemand}, CrossCheckGPT \citep{crosscheckgpt}, and SkillAggregation \citep{sun2025skillaggregation}, explores adaptive juries to dynamically select and weight judges per instance using reliability predictors.
-Classical EM-based~\cite{dempster1977maximum} approaches for annotator aggregation (e.g., Dawid–Skene-style formulations~\cite{dawid1979maximum}) also model annotator reliability, but typically assume repeated annotations and latent ground-truth labels, making them less suitable for reference-free LLM-as-a-jury settings with sparse pairwise comparisons.
+Classical EM-based~\cite{dempster1977maximum} approaches for annotator aggregation (e.g., Dawid-Skene-style formulations~\cite{dawid1979maximum}) also model annotator reliability, but typically assume repeated annotations and latent ground-truth labels, making them less suitable for reference-free LLM-as-a-jury settings with sparse pairwise comparisons.
+A closely related method from the crowdsourcing literature is Crowd-BT~\cite{chen2013crowdbt}, which extends the Bradley-Terry model with a per-annotator reliability parameter modelled as a mixture between a skilled and a random annotator.
+However, Crowd-BT is restricted to binary decisions and uses a mixture-based mechanism for modelling reliability, making it fundamentally different from our proposed method.